ebruakgun/dinner_invitation_webpage/README.md

 # Dinner Invitation Webpage

-This webpage is an invitation for dinner.
+This webpage is a responsive invitation for dinner.